richb-hanover/OpenWrtScripts/README.md

 This is a set of scripts (sometimes also called "Openscripts") that report, configure and measure (and improve) latency in home routers (and everywhere else!)
 These scripts work equally well for both [LEDE](https://lede-project.org) and [OpenWrt](https://openwrt.org) and include:

-* [getstats.sh](#getstatssh) - a script to collect troubleshooting information that helps us diagnose problems in the OpenWrt distribution.
+* [getstats.sh](#getstatssh) - a script to collect troubleshooting information that helps to diagnose problems in the OpenWrt distribution.

 * [opkgscript.sh](#opkgscriptsh) - a script to save the list of currently-installed packages (say, before a sysupgrade),